The Sentinel by George Wilson

 Pulp illustrations

 Through the Dold brothers (artist Elliott Dold and writer/editor Douglas Dold), Wilson got in touch with Harold Hersey, an editor of several pulp magazines at Clayton Publications.
-From the early 1930s, he drew pen and ink story illustrations for pulp magazines like All-Story Love, High Seas Adventure, Pirate Stories, New Mystery Adventures, Underworld, and Underworld Detective Magazine, and he also painted covers for Underworld Detective Magazine and New Mystery Adventure Magazine.
-In 1933 Wilson additionally started a correspondence art school.
+From the early 1930s on, he drew pen and ink story illustrations for pulp magazines like All-Story Love, High Seas Adventure, Pirate Stories, New Mystery Adventures, Underworld, and Underworld Detective Magazine, and also painted covers for Underworld Detective Magazine and New Mystery Adventure Magazine.
+In 1933, Wilson additionally started a correspondence art school.

 Cover illustrations for Underworld Detective and New Mystery Adventures.